BlueBrain/sonata-extension/source/sonata.rst

 ``holding_current`` stored as float: The current clamp amplitude (in nA) necessary to hold the cell at a predefined holding voltage (typically around -85 mV for BBP)

+``AIS_scaler`` stored as float: Multiplicative factor to scale AIS (morphology dependent and optional, used only for synthesis)

 Furthermore, the following fields are required to be stored as an `enumeration`_: